narri-madhan3105/Buffons_needle/README.md

 - https://github.com/PuspenduPH
 ## License

 This project is shared for educational purposes.
-You are free to use, modify, and distribute the code for personal or academic use without requiring explicit permission.
+Feel free to use, modify, and distribute the code for personal or academic use without requiring explicit permission.

 ## Reference Links :
 https://en.wikipedia.org/wiki/Buffon's_needle_problem